Updated Dec. 1, 2018: If you’re reading this in 2018, remember Miracle is on Liberty this year. Here’s what to expect at the holiday pop-up bar.

-- Look for free parking Downtown during the holidays at Parking Authority garages.
-Plus, the walking tour is *free* (with the exception of your shopping finds and food stops, of course).
+- The walking tour is *free* (with the exception of your shopping finds and food stops, of course).

 - Late afternoon is a great time to start, so you’ll be able to see the lights as they’re turning on, but it won’t be too cold and dark yet.

 The route begins at the Point.
 We’ll walk you through each step, and you can load the interactive map here.

 Look for: The tree at the confluence

 Start at the tip of the Golden Triangle by checking out the large Christmas tree at the confluence of the three rivers.
 You can admire the tree from afar, or if you’re up for a few extra steps, walk around the park to see the tree with the skyline in the background like Dave DiCello did, naturally.

 On the walk back to the city, notice the snowflake decorations along the lamp posts.
 Head toward the intersection of Penn Avenue and Stanwix Streets, pausing for a moment en route to peek through the windows of Gateway Center to admire the lobby decor.